 First and foremost, it’s important to wait until the end of the day or evening to try them on.
 Doing so will give you the most reliable feel, as your feet tend to swell throughout the day as they would on a run.
 In addition, be sure to wear the same gear you would typically wear on a run, including socks and braces, for the most accurate fit.

-If you’re new to the world of running shoes, there are a few things to look for in the way a pair fits.
+If you’re new to the world of running shoes, there are a few things to look for in how a pair fits.

 Above all, your foot should sit comfortably in the shoe.
 The foot should be in the center of the shoe’s platform without being pinched or sliding.
 Keep in mind that shoe width could affect this.

-To accommodate for any swelling that will occur during your run, leave about a thumb’s width between your foot and the end of the shoe.
+To accommodate any swelling during your run, leave about a thumb’s width between your foot and the end of the shoe.

-When shopping for a new pair of running shoes, you might experience a little bit of sticker shock: High-quality running shoes can range anywhere from $100 to $250.
+When shopping for a new pair of running shoes, you might experience a little sticker shock: High-quality running shoes can range from $100 to $250.
 However, most runners can get what they need in a pair that costs $110-$150.

 Unfortunately, running shoes can’t last forever (but that doesn’t mean you can’t keep them on hand for everyday tasks like walking the dog).